1. Home

 • If we cannot help you, we will signpost you another source of advice, if we can.

-• It is up to you to make an appointment at one of our face-to-face consultations, which are on Tuesday and Thursday evenings from 6.30pm to 8.30pm at our new premises – The Abbey Centre, 34 Great Smith Street, London SW1P 3BU.
+• Our advice sessions are on Tuesday and Thursday evenings from 6.30pm to 8.30pm at The Abbey Centre, 34 Great Smith Street, London SW1P 3BU.

 • Our appointment slots are stated as 45 minutes, and we will do our best to see you within that slot.
 Please bear with us if we are running late.